Mandaris-LLC/react-native-navigation-full-circle/playground/README.md

 # Navigation Playground

-An example project using `react-native-navigation`.
+An local playground project using `react-native-navigation`.